top of page

 Program Dates: Flexible, 3 to 10 weeks in duration

-Eligibility: High School Student who is at least 15 years old
+Eligibility: High schoolers who are at least 15 years old

 Another option - Lumiere